jpsfitz/nanooptics/README.md

 increase # of engines (1-7) and click start
 back to tab "Files"
 click on notebook file (.ipynb) to open
 execute analysis code with shift-enter
+use buttons at the top to change code block views